malloydata/malloy/docs/_src/examples/malloy_by_example.md

 ## Named Queries inside Explore object

-Queries can be declared inside an explore so it can be called by name.
+Queries can be declared inside an explore and then called by name.

 ```malloy
 --! {"isModel": true, "modelPath": "/inline/explore2.malloy", "isHidden": false}